-3. between B and C . or compounds C and D and writ e the balanced equation for the reaction
+3. Determine the formulas of compounds $C$ and $D$ and write the balanced reaction equation between $B$ and $C$ .

-C : and D :
+C: and D:

-Re action between B and C :
+Reaction between B and C :

 In 1811, when working with algae ashes, Courtois observed that copper vessels were worn out faster than usual.
-While he was studying this phenomenon, his cat entered the laboratory and spilled the solution of concentrated sulfuric acid on the dry algae ashes: violet vapour instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine ( $I_2$ ) had just been discovered!
+While he was studying this phenomenon, his cat entered the laboratory and spilled the solution of concentrated sulfuric acid on the dry algae ashes: violet vapors instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine (I 2 ) had just been discovered!
 Iodine was the cause of the copper corrosion (2).
-However, because of the medicinal applications of iodine, Courtois opened a factory to manufacture iodine by reaction of algae with chlorine (3).
-Iodine is currently prepared from the set of reactants ( $NO_3^-$ , $I^-$ , $H^+$ ) (4) or ( $IO_3^-$ , $I^-$ , $H^+$ ) (5).
+However, because of the medicinal applications of iodine, Courtois opened a new manufacture to produce it by reaction of algae with chlorine (3).
+Nowadays, iodine is prepared from the set of reactants (NO 3 - , I - , H + ) (4) or (IO 3 - , I - , H + ) (5).

 4. Write balanced equations for reactions 1-5.

+1

+2

+3

+4

+5